This is a foreign exchange guide to China, the Chinese Yuan currency plus CNY transfers and travel tips.

 A longtang (弄堂 lòngtáng, Shanghainese: longdang) is a lane in Shanghai and, by extension, a community centred on a lane or several interconnected lanes.

-Getting a better deal when sending money to China
+Get a better deal for foreign transfers to China

 When sending money to China it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :